 We’ll go ahead and save these changes to Hub by clicking Add to Hub in the top toolbar, entering a name, and then clicking Add.

 All add to the mighty Hub

-With your shiny new b-card stored safely in Hub (which as you may recall keeps text and overlays re-editable) you can keep your basic design and adapt it so that it’s personalized for everyone in the company (consistency!).
+With your shiny new b-card stored safely in Hub (which as you may recall keeps text and graphics re-editable) you can keep your basic design and adapt it so that it’s personalized for everyone in the company (consistency!).
 You can also easily update the text if you ever change phone numbers or offices.
 Just open your design from Hub, make your changes, and click Update in Hub.
 You can overwrite your original design by clicking Update or you can save both copies by clicking Make a copy.

 Use your new design to create more brand assets

 Now that you’ve got a dependable and sturdy design base, you can adapt your creation to fit multiple brand assets.
 For example, if you want to create a Facebook cover, go back into Templates and select Facebook cover from the Category drop-down menu.
 Pick a cover that has the text more or less in the spot that you want.
 The background image doesn’t necessarily matter (unless you want to use it), but you should keep an eye out for things like font placement.
 We’re going to go with Lumberjack because the font matches our business card and the typography looks great.

 The Lumberjack template came with pre-paired fonts.
 Many of our templates do a great job of font pairing.

 Delete the image of beautifully stacked firewood and ignore the brief moment of panic when the white text blends with the white background.
 Go into Basic Edits and under Canvas Color where it says, “ffffff” (that’s hex code for “white”) drop in the hex code that we called out above (65c2c0).
 This is gonna turn the cover the same color as the business card.